Easement Payments Overview

 Strategic Benefits Payments

-In other words, the SBP is a payment of approximately $10,000 per kilometre of transmission line across privately-owned land, paid annually over a period of 20 years and adjusted for inflation based on the Consumer Price Index.
-The SBP is in addition to any compensation paid under the Just Terms Compensation Act (1991).
-The SBP scheme will apply to landowners hosting new transmission projects that are required for the energy transformation under the Australian Energy Market Operator’s Integrated System Plan (ISP) and the NSW Government’s Electricity Infrastructure Roadmap.
+The SBP is an additional payment to any compensation paid under the Land Acquisition (Just Terms Compensation Act, 1991).
+The SBP scheme will apply to landowners hosting new transmission projects that are required for the energy transformation under the Australian Energy Market Operator’s (AEMO) Integrated System Plan (ISP) and the NSW Government’s Electricity Infrastructure Roadmap.

-These payments acknowledge the vital role landowners play in supporting a modern electricity grid for New South Wales.
+These payments acknowledge the vital role landowners play in supporting a modern electricity grid for NSW.

 Applicable Transmission Projects